 A decompression chamber is available at the Naval Base in Bizert in north-east Tunisia.

 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer or airline.
 Your travel insurer should have a 24-hour emergency number.

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

 Canadian Embassy, Tunis

 Lot 24, Cite Des Pins, Berges Du Lac 2

 You can also obtain consular assistance from the Australian High Commission located in Malta.